Campaign Management

 Final Campaign Review and Launch Interface

-Carefully verify all settings, recipient selections, and delivery configurations.
+Verify all settings, recipient selections, and delivery configurations.
 When satisfied with your campaign setup, click Create Campaign to launch your phishing simulation.

 Campaign Templates

 Templates are reusable campaign configurations that combine domains, email delivery settings (SMTP or API), email designs, and landing page sequences.
-They streamline campaign creation by providing pre-configured simulation components that can be used across multiple campaigns.
+They streamline campaign creation by providing simulation components that can be used across multiple campaigns.

 Template Management Overview